bm-hendra/2018-10-python1/README.md

 6. Note the URL (with the token), paste it into your browser
 7. Close the anaconda prompt when you're done

 ### Installing Packages

 To install the packages needed for the class you can follow the instructions below:

 1. Open your Anaconda Command prompt (Windows)
-2. Run the following lines of code (note that ctrl+v may not paste in windows, you can paste by pressing shift + insert, or by clicking the icon to the top right of the Anaconda Command promt > edit > paste)
+2. Run the following lines of code
+    - note that ctrl+v may not paste in windows, you can paste by pressing shift + insert, or by clicking the icon to the top left of the Anaconda Command promt then edit then paste

 ``` bash
 conda install xlwt openpyxl feather-format seaborn statsmodels scikit-learn regex wget odo numba